A Chronological History of Sports in Afghanistan

 - Afghanistan’s national cricket team was formed.

-- Afghan cricket team became a member of the International Cricket Council (ICC).
+- Afghan cricket team became an Affiliate Member of the International Cricket Council (ICC).

 - Afghanistan was reinstated and allowed to once again compete in Olympic competition.